switchalls/sainsburys-serverside-test/README.md

 Above list verified by manually viewing product details in browser

+*TODO* - Why is Jsoup converting absolute href links (`https://jsainsburyplc.github.io`) to relative ones (`../shop`) when running via main but not junits ?

-*TODO* - Fix missing "Blackcurrents 150g" description
+*TODO* - Should "Blackcurrents 150g" description be "Union Flag" ?